 Building Opportunity through Mineral Exploration and Development

-PJX is a mineral exploration company focused on building shareholder value and community opportunity through the exploration and development of mineral resources with a focus on gold.
-Our primary properties are located in the historical mining area of Cranbrook and Kimberley, British Columbia.
+PJX is a mineral exploration company focused on building shareholder value and community opportunity through the exploration and development of mineral resources with a focus on gold, silver, and base metals (zinc, lead and copper).
+Our primary properties are located in the historical Sullivan base metal and Placer Gold mining district of Cranbrook and Kimberley, British Columbia.

 We want to give you the information required to keep you up to date on our progress.